mhwlng/streamdeck-elite/README.md

 - Toggle FSD, also shows Remaining Jumps In Route
 - Supercruise
 - Hyperspace Jump, also shows Remaining Jumps In Route
+- Route, also shows Remaining Jumps In Route

 The FSD buttons have 3 images:
 - engaged  : supercruise/hyperspace is active